rackerlabs/technical-blog/_posts/2014-01-07-neutron-networking-l3-agent.md

 - VLAN 10 - MGMT - 10.240.0.0/24
 - VLAN 20 – GATEWAY_NET – 192.168.100.0/22

 A single interface on the servers will be used for both management and provider network connectivity.
 Neutron works with Open vSwitch to build peer-to-peer tunnels between hosts that serve to carry encapsulated *tenant* network traffic.

 {% img center 2014-01-07-neutron-networking-l3-agent/l3_agent_1.2.png %}

-####Networking / L3 Agent Configuration
+### Networking: L3 agent configuration

 Before you can utilize the L3 agent, there are a couple of configuration options that must be added or edited.
 These include specifying the external bridge and external network in l3_agent.ini.
 There are some caveats to the L3 agent you should be aware of: